navadeep-05/User-Behavior-Analysis-and-Video-Recommendation-System/README.md

 4. Submit a pull request.

 ## License
-This project is licensed under the Software License.
+This project is licensed under the  Boost Software License - Version 1.0.
 See the [LICENSE](LICENSE) file for details.